 Shearsman magazine now operates a "reading-window" system, and no longer accepts submissions throughout the year.
 The windows run from 1 March to 31 March, when we read work for the October issue, and from 1 September to 30 September, when we read work for the April issue.
 Please note that this window system applies only to the magazine; books may be submitted at any time—follow the link above for further details.
 Responses take up to 3 months, usually, although some submissions will be dealt with more quickly, as time permits.
-In recent times, responses have been rather too slow, and, starting with the September 2012 reading window, we will be aiming to turn around the easier refusals (usually where the work doesn't fit aesthetically, but also when the Editor just doesn't like it...) as quickly as possible.
+In recent times, responses have been rather too slow for all concerned, and, starting with the September 2012 reading window, we have been trying to turn around the easier refusals (usually where the work doesn't fit aesthetically, but also when the Editor just doesn't like it...) more quickly.
 There will still be delays of some kind for the rest as we try to work out what we can fit into the issue in question: some manuscripts always fall at the very last hurdle, when the final hard choices need to be made.

 Manuscripts intended for consideration by the magazine should be accompanied by a stamped, self-addressed envelope, and a covering letter of some kind.
 [Why?
 So I don't get what appear to be submissions, but which turn out not to have been so when I respond to them.
 A short note saying who you are and why you're sending in your work would be useful.]
 Poems (no more than 5 or 6 pages for a first submission) should be typed on one side of a sheet of paper, and each sheet should carry the author's name and address, so that there's no confusion if the covering letter becomes detached.